Last updated on 2025-12-29

 Predictable Plot

-The plot doesn’t throw many curveballs.
-If you’re expecting some sort of mind-bending twist, you’re going to be disappointed.
-It’s pretty easy to guess where the story is going, but that’s part of the charm, right?
+The plot doesn’t throw many curveballs, so if you’re expecting some sort of mind-bending twist, you’re going to be disappointed.

 Weak Reveal

-The reveal at the end feels quite underwhelming.
-After all the chaos and bloodshed, the payoff doesn’t quite land as well as it could have.
-Not a dealbreaker, but it does leave you wanting more.
+The reveal at the end feltquite underwhelming, as after all the chaos and bloodshed, the payoff doesn’t quite land as well as it could have.

 Could Have Used More Horror

-I do wish the film leaned into the horror aspects a little more.
-There are moments where it feels more like a rom-com with a side of slasher, and I wanted to see the horror play a bigger role
+I do wish the film leaned into the horror aspects a little more, and there are moments where it feels more like a rom-com with a side of slasher, and I wanted to see the horror play a bigger role

 Who Might Like Heart Eyes?